cs3org/OCM-API/IETF-RFC.md

 Implementers SHOULD NOT use it and prefer short-lived tokens instead.

-# Appendix A: Multi Factor Authentication
+# Appendix A: Multi-factor Authentication
 If a Receiving Server exposes the capability `enforce-mfa`, it indicates that it will try and comply with a MFA requirement set on a Share.
 If the Sending Server trusts the Receiving Server, the Sending Server MAY set the requirement `mfa-enforced` on a Share, which the Receiving Server MUST honor.
-A compliant Receiving Server that signals that it is MFA-capable MUST NOT allow access to a resource protected with the `mfa-enforced` requirement, if the Receiving Party has not provided a second factor to establish their identity with greater confidence.
+A compliant Receiving Server that signals that it is MFA-capable MUST NOT allow access to a Resource protected with the `mfa-enforced` requirement, if the Receiving Party has not provided a second factor to establish their identity with greater confidence.